-In the next three pages Tama introduces the book and those who helped him with his work.
+On the next three pages, Tama introduces the book and mentions those who helped him with his work.
 Like the Hebrew introduction of the book on the title page and in the Hebrew preface, the text dedicated to Sasportas presents the work to the readers.
-However, whereas in Hebrew Tama uses classical rabbinical literary conventions, just like in his earlier attempts to present his grandfather's book to the Jews of Amsterdam, in the Spanish text Tama tailors his words and the nature of the description to a different cultural milieu, one that includes Jewish families of Spanish-Portuguese origin who went through significant acculturation, immersed themselves to various degrees in the Christian majority society and are no strangers to the values of the eighteenth-century Enlightenment.
+However, whereas in Hebrew Tama uses classical rabbinical literary conventions, as in his earlier attempts to market his grandfather's book to the Jews of Amsterdam, in the Spanish text he tailors his words and the nature of the description to a different cultural milieu, one that includes Jewish families of Spanish-Portuguese origin who had undergone major acculturation, immersed themselves in the Christian majority society to various degrees, and are no strangers to the values of the eighteenth-century Enlightenment.

 Therefore, in these dedicatory remarks, the terminology is less typically Jewish and more universal.
-Instead of stressing his assistants’ religious virtues and closeness to God, Tama emphasizes the author’s “lustre de la nobleza y el resplandor del ilustre de los merecimientos propios” (luster of nobility and personal virtues). sInstead of traditional rabbinical accolades, the author is now termed “ilustrísimo y magnifico señor” (illustrious and magnificent).
+Instead of stressing his assistants’ religious virtues and closeness to God, Tama emphasizes the author’s “lustre de la nobleza y el resplandor del ilustre de los merecimientos propios” (luster of nobility and personal virtues).
+Instead of showering the author with traditional rabbinical accolades, Tama calls him “ilustrísimo y magnifico señor” (illustrious and magnificent).
 In the Hebrew introduction, the work is described as important because it is a rabbinical treatise; rabbinical terms such “a hidden delight” and "hidden educator" are used to drive the point home.
-In the Spanish, the halakhic work is described as “cientificas consultas y repuestas” (scientific questions and answers); It deserves to be translated and published, Tama writes, not because it spreads the luster of Torah among the Jewish people but "para que el mundo lograrse los refulgentes rayos del Sol escondido debaxo de las antipodas de una lengua estranja" (because it will privilege the world with “the splendor of beams from a hidden sun in the mystery of a foreign language(.
+In the Spanish, the halakhic work is described as “cientificas consultas y repuestas” (scientific questions and answers).
+It deserves to be translated and published, Tama writes, not because it spreads the luster of Torah among the Jewish people but "para que el mundo lograrse los refulgentes rayos del Sol escondido debaxo de las antipodas de una lengua estranja" (because it will privilege the world with “the splendor of beams from a hidden sun in the mystery of a foreign language”(.

 Maimonides, too, after being described in the Hebrew text as a giant in Torah, is depicted differently in Spanish.
 Now he is “el mas famozo heroe” (the most renowned hero), el doctor, and “los más esclarecidos en la antigüedad en España” (the offspring of the most enlightened and noble of ancient Spain).

-These differences reflect Tama’s awareness that the Amsterdam Jewish society, has various cultural circles and that alongside classical traditional Judaism there are many Jews, affiliated with the Western Sephardic diaspora, who have undergone significant acculturation and take interest in the ideas of the Enlightenment.
-He realizes that both are potential readers of the works that he publishes.
+These differences reflect Tama’s awareness that the Amsterdam Jewish society is culturally diverse and that alongside classical traditional Jews are many others, affiliated with the Western Sephardi diaspora, who have undergone significant acculturation and take interest in the ideas of the Enlightenment.
+Both, he realizes, are potential readers of the works that he publishes.

 This insight, which evidently inspired Tama to expand the goal of his inclusion to the new cultural circle that he had encountered in Amsterdam, left its imprints in the second work that he published in Amsterdam in 1765, Maskiyot Kessef.
 Here Tama resorts to a genre outside the epitomic sphere of Torah and does so without knowing the author’s identity.
 That is, he chooses to redact and publish the work not due to its author’s virtues but through an understanding its literary value—either in his own eyes or, perhaps, in those the eyes of the Ibero-Jewish cultural circle in Amsterdam.